minhtr05/obsidian/SSH Auth.md

 https://gist.github.com/mortenege/42b12a82f7d79877171af84c7d0a0714
 Just use the comment version for reference.

-add the `sshCommand = "ssh -i ~/.ssh/github_key"` to the .git/config file inside the [core] section, the .git file is in the local project repo itself, just do the initial clone with http, if messed up before and your getting Host Key Validation failed see below.
+add the `sshCommand = "ssh -i ~/.ssh/github_key"` to the .git/config file inside the [core] section, the .git file is in the local project repo itself, just do the initial clone with http, if messed up before and your getting Host Key Validation failed see
 The Private Key that is referenced must be the same one on all computers since that is the one linked to the public key added in github. should look something like this (on windows only)
 ![[Pasted image 20221125014758.png]]